Frequently Asked Questions

 Roamers Therapy as a courtesy will be able provide you a super-bill (receipt) to assist you with getting reimbursement from your insurance.

-Do you accept HSA, FSA, HRA, or EAP?
+Do you accept HSA, FSA, or HRA?

 Yes, please indicate if you have special instructions when you complete insurance verification form.